Rim lights are the easiest way to add some extra dimension and pop to your photos.

 Rim lighting is a cinematography technique used to emphasize the edge of the subject by illuminating just the rim of the subject.
 This creates a more three-dimensional effect and can help prevent flatness in shots.

 To achieve rim lighting, you need a key light pointed at your subject which is usually quite powerful, and then a fill light to illuminate the edges and provide detail.

 It’s usually placed on the opposite side of the camera from your subject, but not always.
 I like to think of rim lighting as an extra highlight on your models face, so it’s usually placed above or below your model.

 The further away from your model you place it, the larger and more defined the rim will be.
 So if you want that large hollywood glow then it’s best to have this light off camera near a wall or wide diffusion panel.

 You can also use one or two lights off camera as well if you’d like as well.*Key Light: This is typically the main light that illuminates your subjects face and body.

-The closer this is placed to your subject, the brighter they will appear in relation to their surroundings, but it
+The closer this is placed to your subject, the brighter they will appear in relation to their surroundings.

 What Is A Rim Light In 3-Point Lighting?